 Technology: Electric commuter rail (click here for more information about commuter rail technology)

-Route: Begins at Denver Union Station and ends at Ward Road.
-The Gold Line and Northwest Rail (the FasTracks project that will connect downtown Denver to Boulder and Longmont) will share the alignment from Denver Union Station to Pecos Street.
+Route: Begins at Union Station and ends at Ward Road.
+The Gold Line and Northwest Rail (the FasTracks project that will connect downtown Denver to Boulder and Longmont) will share the alignment from Union Station to Pecos Street.
 Between Denver Union Station and Pecos Street, the alignment runs immediately east of the rail yards.
 From Pecos Street to Ward Road, the route is within the BNSF-Union Pacific (BN-UP) railroad corridor on the north side of the existing freight railroad tracks.